 - Mow with sharp blades.
 This helps prevent the spread of the disease.
 A sharp blade provides a nice, clean cut as opposed to dull blades leaving turf chewed up.
 A ragged cut increases the likelihood of infection significantly, similar to a surgical procedure completed with a dull scalpel.

 - Water between 4:00 and 7:00 AM.
 Water your lawn in the early morning and use deep, infrequent watering cycles.
-Watering overnight or too often prevents the turf canopy from drying out and increasing chances of disease.
+Watering overnight or too often prevents the turf canopy from drying out and increasing the chances of disease.

 In our climate, even a properly mowed and watered lawn will likely experience a form of disease activity.
 However, it’s all about reducing every possible risk.
 If you have done all of the above and still notice spreading brown patches on your lawn, call Virginia Green at (804) 285-6200.